-The following Local Government guidance note Produced in partnership with Jonathan Melnick of London Borough of Lambeth provides comprehensive and up to date legal information covering:
+The following Local Government guidance note Produced in partnership with Jonathan Melnick provides comprehensive and up to date legal information covering:

 Nuisance parking is criminalised by sections 3 and 4 of the Clean Neighbourhoods and Environment Act 2005 (CNEA 2005).
 Both offences are summary only.
 Section 5 of the Act provides for the criminal liability of directors and other officers acting in such a capacity, in addition to the company itself being liable for the commission of an offence.